xaviershay/dmd-analyzer/README.md

 * Investigate the firmware of PIN2DMD?
 (Need to pay the authors for this.)
 * Find another way to tap the DMD?
+* Try using a different language to eliminate possibility of issue with Ruby's libusb wrapper?

 These are pretty far out of my comfort zone and I haven't pursued them yet.